Grants to improve onsite wastewater management activities are available. Find out more and apply now until 5pm (AEDT) 2 March 2023.

 These systems are in place across Victoria, where no sewer is available and are installed on single land title sites to treat wastewater which contains human waste.
 If not maintained or incorrectly installed these systems can create public health and environmental issues.

 On-site wastewater systems must perform effectively and be well managed to minimise risks to public health and the environment.

 Who is responsible for what?

-The Department of Environment Land Water and Planning (DELWP) and the Environment Protection Authority (EPA) are responsible for overseeing the regulatory framework that Councils and Water Corporations use to manage the risks posed by poorly performing on-site wastewater systems.
+The Department of Energy, Environment and Climate Action (DEECA) and the Environment Protection Authority (EPA) are responsible for overseeing the regulatory framework that Councils and Water Corporations use to manage the risks posed by poorly performing on-site wastewater systems.

 The Department is responsible for legislation for the water industry and the services it provides.
 We administer the Water Act 1989 and the Water Industry Act 1994 and Water Corporations’ compliance with the provisions in these Acts.
 We also inform policy that supports the Environment Protection Act 2017.

 The EPA administers the Environment Protection Act 2017 (the Act) and Environment Protection Regulations 2021 (the Regulations) and developed the Code of practice - onsite wastewater management, which sets out guidance for the appropriate management of on-site wastewater systems.

 Councils administer the use and installation of systems designed to discharge less than 5,000 litres per day of sewage via the Act, the Regulations and the Code of practice.
 Councils must also assess risks and identify strategies to manage these systems, via a domestic wastewater management plan and refer high risk unsewered townships to Water Corporations.